 2. If the competition is very high

 Google’s bidding algorithm prices impressions, clicks and leads based on the competition.
-If you are in a space where competition is high, it’s likely that your cost per click or acquisition is similarly very high.
-Moreover, if your product is not very differentiated, your lead is likely to evaluate several search results leading to lower closure rates and a high overall cost per lead through search.
+If you are in a space where competition is high, your cost per click or acquisition is likely to be very high.
+Moreover, if your product is not very differentiated, your lead is likely to evaluate several search results.
+This gives lower closure rates and a high overall cost per lead.

 3. Your product is an impulse buy product

-Suppose your product is something people don’t really have a strong need for but when people see it, they would like to buy it, you can reach a much wider potential audience through display than search.
+Suppose your product is something people don’t really have a strong need for.
+However, when they come across it, they find it interesting.
+In this scenario, you can reach a much wider potential audience through display than search.

 4. Your product is targeted to a large number of people of a specific demographic

 Take for example a gym subscription or a Men’s magazine subscription.
 The search volume for either of these is unlikely to be very large but these apply to a large but specific demographic.
-A high-end gym may want to target mid-high income level consumers in the age group of 25-40 while a men’s magazine would probably want to target men in the age group of 35-60 who are interested in reading.
+A high-end gym may want to target mid-high income level consumers in the age group of 25-40.
+A men’s magazine would probably want to target men in the age group of 35-60 who are interested in reading.

-Google display network gives you a very wide reach and hence is a much more scalable lead generation mechanism than search in the above instances and many others.
-However, when you do lead gen campaigns on Google display network, your targeting has to be airtight otherwise your cost per lead can become very high.
+Google display network gives you a very wide reach.
+This makes it a much more scalable lead generation mechanism than search in these instances.
+However, on Google display network, your targeting has to be airtight.
+Otherwise your cost per lead can become very high.

 So let’s first understand some of the key targeting options available on Google Display Network:

-- Demographic profile – Age and gender targeting options are available on the Google display network but are Google maps a minority of all users to these tags because they don’t really have this much information.
-Hence, it’s better to use if it makes sense for your product or service but don’t expect it to be very accurate.
+- Demographic profile – Age and gender targeting options are available on the Google display network.
+However, only a minority of all users are mapped to these tags because Google doesn’t really have this much information.
+It’s better to use if it makes sense for your product or service but don’t expect it to be very accurate.